Nayni/fluse/website/docs/introduction.md

 slug: /
 ---

-Fluse is a fixture builder.
-It allows you to build up fixtures in a composable and type-safe way.
+Fluse is a data-fixture builder.
+It allows you to build up fixtures in a **declarative**, **composable** and **type-safe** way.

 ## Why Fluse?

-Testing your application or business logic requires input data, as applications grow in complexity providing that input data becomes more and more challenging:

-- entities become interconnected
-- getting an entity into a specific state for testing requires a (large) series of steps or other data to be created
-- your logic might be tightly coupled to a database or ORM solution requiring you to persist it first

-When trying to maintain this type of code there tends to be two common approaches:

-- write a lot of custom code to create fixtures, writing this code is tedious and maintaining it is even worse
-- try to leverage the built-in ORM's solution of seeding the database.
-This solution usually boils down to abusing the migrations system and starts to fall short when you intensively use this data in your tests

-Fluse is a tool specifically designed to help you in making **re-usable** and **type-safe** data fixtures.
-It allows you to define **small** and **composable** building blocks for creating test data.

-Fluse's sole focus is to help you create test data and doesn't tie itself to any ORM or database solution.
-You can however still connect Fluse to your ORM or database of choice by using one of our [official plugins](./context.md).

-## What is a fixture?

-A fixture is a function that knows how to create a certain type of data within your system.
+Testing an application requires data, more specifically it requires data in certain states.

+In almost every project I've worked on, creating test data would result in a combination of the following approaches:

+- Inline entity creation (i.e.: `new User()`),
+- Custom utility functions to make large sets of data
+- External pacakges like `faker` to generate randomness
+- Abusing the built-in ORM solutions like migrations to seed databases while testing

+Sadly these solutions don't scale well and as time passes this quickly results in chaos.

+Testing an application should be easy.
+This starts with generating test data for your application models.
+Fluse brings you a slightly opinionated way of creating test data using fixtures and in return gives you a toolbelt that consists of:

+- A unified way of defining fixtures
+- A declarative scenario builder, composing fixtures together
+- Built-in supprt for [lists](./making-lists.md) and[ deeply nested structures](./supplying-arguments.md)
+- Type-safety all the way through
+- Extensions in the form of [plugins](./plugin-introduction.md).

-This might sound a little vague so let's give you an example!
+This might all still sound a little vague so let me give you an example!

+## Example case: The blog

 Let's say we are building a blog.
 A blog typically has the following types of data: a `User`, a `Post` and a `Comment`.